benschw/srv-lb/README.md

 # SRV Record Load Balancer library for Go

-_SRV-LB_ is a load balancer library designed for use with service discovery solutions that expose a discovery interface of DNS SRV records (e.g. [consul](https://consul.io/) or [skyDNS](https://github.com/skynetservices/skydns))
+_SRV-LB_ is a load balancer library designed for use with service discovery solutions that expose an interface through DNS SRV records
+(e.g. [consul](https://consul.io/) or [skyDNS](https://github.com/skynetservices/skydns))